ifthenpay/opencart/manual/opencart_3/user_manual/readme.md

 1. **Status** - Activates the payment method, displaying it at the checkout of your store.
 2. **Enable Cancel Cron Job** - When enabled, allows the order cancellation cron job to run for this specific method (used when you don't want the cron job to run for all payment methods).
 3. **Credit Card Key** - Select a Key.
 You can only choose one of the Keys associated with the Backoffice Key.
-4. **Cancelled Status** - Order status used when the order is canceled.
+4. **Canceled Status** - Order status used when the order is canceled.
 5. **Failed Status** - Order status used when payment fails while requesting transaction.
 6. **Pending Status** - Order status used during order confirmation.
 7. **Paid Status** - Order status used when payment confirmation is received.